-At this point, for a thousand years, mankind has existed in the perfect environment.
+At this point, for a thousand years, mankind will have existed in a perfect environment.
 Jesus has occupied the throne.
 The world has been made brand new.
-Peace and prosperity, holiness and happiness, reigns across the globe.
+Peace and prosperity, holiness and happiness reigns across the globe.
 Folks have been treated flawlessly.
 Yet people who populate the planet are still sinners at heart.
 Like men today, they're born with a sin nature.

-With Jesus on the throne, they've lived by His rules.
+With Jesus on the throne they've lived by His rules.
 They're the better for it, but they've only conformed to an external standard.
 They haven't been transformed by the Holy Spirit.
 These people need to be born again!

-And no one realizes it until Satan is let loose for a season.
-All of sudden, these people are given a choice.
+And this reality doesn't hit home until Satan is let loose for a season.
+For all of sudden, these people are confronted with a choice.
+They're tempted,"Who needs God anyway?
+Make your own rules.
+Be your own god."

-The Devil tempts them.
-"You know better than God.
-Who needs God anyway?
-You can be your own god?"

-We've heard this all before.
-But the people at the end of the Kingdom Age will hear it for the first time.

-And it'll strike a chord in their hearts.
-It'll inflame the rebellious nature that's been simmering inside.
-Even after a thousand years in a perfect world, the human race will still rebel because it's in their nature to do so.
+We've heard this all before!
+It started in Eden.
+But the people at the end of the Kingdom Age will be hearing it for the first time.
+And sadly, it'll enflame the rebellious nature that's been simmering inside them.
+Even after a thousand years in a perfect world humans will still rebel, because it's in their nature to do so.

-Here God proves for all time that humans have sin in their heart.
+Here God proves for all time, that humans have sin in their heart.
 The old adage is true, "Sinning doesn't make you a sinner.
 You sin because you are a sinner."

-Selfishness and rebellion are embedded in human nature.
-What happens at the end of the Millennium proves that at the heart of man's problem is the problem of his heart!
+Selfishness and rebellion are imbedded in human nature.
+What happens at the end of the Millennium proves that at the heart of man's problem is the problem in his heart!
 Mankind is a rebel by nature!

 Verse 9, "They went up on the breadth of the earth and surrounded the camp of the saints and the beloved city."
-This flimsy coup d'etat dares to lay siege to Jesus' capital city.
+This flimsy coup d'that dares to lay siege to Jesus' capitol city.
 This is the final insurrection.
 How dare anyone attack Jesus after He's been so good?